LiDlab/TransDSI/README.md

 ### Reproduction instructions for five-fold cross-validations and independent tests

-If you want to replicate the five-fold cross-validation and independent testing process of DeepDSI, please run the `main.py` script in the src folder.
+If you want to replicate the five-fold cross-validation and independent testing process of TransDSI, please run the `main.py` script in the src folder.
 ```sh
 cd src/
 ```